 - Nucleic acid manipulation: High-quality intact RNA, free of residual genomic DNA and RNases, is essential for full-length, high-quality cDNA synthesis, and accurate RNA quantification.
 To ensure the integrity and purity of RNA, follow these precautions: - Maintain aseptic conditions: Always wear gloves, change them if suspected of contamination.
-We recommend using RNase-free plasticware/reagents, filtered tips and work in an RNase-free area (RNase Cleaner, Cat.
-No. MB16001, can help removing RNases from surfaces and materials).
+We recommend using RNase-free plasticware/reagents, filtered tips and work in an RNase-free area.
+The RNase & DNase Cleaner (NZYtech, Cat.
+No. MB463) can help removing RNases from surfaces and materials.
 Designate a dedicated area and equipment solely for RNA work. - Store template RNA at -85 °C to -65 °C and avoid subjecting RNA to multiple freeze/thaw cycles.
 Perform all reaction steps on ice. - Assess the RNA purity concerning contaminants by examining the ratio of absorbance at 260 nm and 280 nm (A260/A280).
+Ideally, pure RNA should exhibit an A260/A280 ratio within the range of 1.9-2.1 in a 10 mM Tris-HCl buffer at pH 7.5. - DNase I (not provided) may be used to eliminate genomic DNA contamination from the starting total RNA.

+Reagent usage:

-Ideally, pure RNA should exhibit an A260/A280 ratio within the range of 1.9-2.1 in a 10 mM Tris-HCl buffer at pH 7.5. - DNase I (not provided) may be used to eliminate genomic DNA contamination from the starting total RNA. - Reagent usage: The reaction buffer provided already contains Mg2+ at the optimal concentration for NZY Reverse Transcriptase activity.
-In extremely rare cases, the addition of extra Mg2+ for concentration adjustments may be considered.
-Upon thawing, if any precipitate is observed in the buffer, pulse vortex until the precipitate is completely resuspended.
-To prevent template RNA degradation, it is strongly advised to include a Ribonuclease Inhibitor in the reaction.
+- The reaction buffer provided does not include DTT.
+However, the enzyme requires 5 mM of DTT for optimal activity.
+NZYtech provides 0.1 M DTT in a separate tuve. - The reaction buffer provided already contains Mg2+ at the optimal concentration for Lyo NZY Reverse Transcriptase activity.
+In extremely rare cases, the addition of extra Mg2+ for concentration adjustments may be considered. - To prevent template RNA degradation, it is strongly advised to include a Ribonuclease Inhibitor in the reaction.
 This inhibitor protects RNA, enhances total cDNA yields, and increases the percentage of full-length cDNA.
-Its inclusion is essential when the amount of RNA template is \leq 80 ng.
-Please consult the NZYtech portfolio for available Ribonuclease Inhibitors.

-• Handling instructions: Keep all reagents on ice while setting up the reactions.
-Minimize the duration of RNA exposure to ice.
+Its inclusion is essential when the amount of RNA template is ≤ 80 ng.
+Please consult the NZYtech portfolio for available Ribonuclease Inhibitors. - Handling instructions: Keep all reagents on ice while setting up the reactions.
+Minimize the duration of RNA exposure to ice